znschaffer/site/src/index.md

 ## Whats Going On Now?

-Currently, I live on[^in-on-debate] Capitol Hill, Seattle, Washington with Xinrui and our cat Cleo.
+Currently, I live on Capitol Hill, Seattle, Washington[^in-on-debate] with Xinrui and our cat Cleo.
 I spend a lot of time learning about programming language design, studying higher level math and calculus, researching self-hosted projects, and making noises on my synths.